Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 ### Configuration

-The application requires a Google Gemini API key to function.
+The application requires a Google Gemini API key to function with live data.
 This key should be stored in an environment variable named `API_KEY`.

 1.  **Obtain an API Key**: If you don't have one, get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
 2.  **Set Environment Variable**: The execution environment where this app is hosted must have the `API_KEY` environment variable set.
 The application is coded to read `process.env.API_KEY` directly.

-**Note**: For local development or environments where setting environment variables is not straightforward, the application has a fallback.
-However, for security and best practices, always use environment variables in production.

-### Running the Application

-This web application is designed to be served by a static file server.
-Ensure that the server is configured to serve `index.html` as the entry point.
-All necessary scripts are loaded via ES modules and an import map within `index.html`.
+**Demo Mode**: If the `API_KEY` environment variable is not set, the application will automatically launch in **Demo Mode**.
+In this mode, it uses a dynamic mock data generator instead of the live Gemini API, allowing for full functionality for demonstration or development purposes.